colinwhitten97/Deep-Learning-MD/README.md

 Here is where I will give a more comprehensive report on DeepMD-kit and specifically its potential usefulness to the lab- or researchers in general

 ## License and Credits
-None of this kit and its code is mine, and you use this code you can use the citation below.
+None of this kit nor its code are mine, and if you use the DeePMD-kit you can use the citation below.
 The project DeePMD-kit is licensed under GNU LGPLv3.0.

 Han Wang, Linfeng Zhang, Jiequn Han, and Weinan E. "DeePMD-kit: A deep learning package for many-body potential energy representation and molecular dynamics."
 Computer Physics Communications 228 (2018): 178-184.